secretstartups/handbook/blog/release-posts/index.html.md

 Before pinging the Release Post Manager, ask yourself if your content absolutely needs to be part of the current release post.
 At end-of-day on the 20th, no late content blocks will be accepted.

-#### Release 16.6 and onwards - Adding, editing, or removing merged content blocks after the Monday of release week and before the [release date](/handbook/engineering/releases/)
+#### Release 16.6 and later - Adding, editing, or removing merged content blocks after the Monday of release week and before the [release date](/handbook/engineering/releases/) {#adding-editing-removing-before-release-date-166}

-This section is for release 16.6 and onwards.
-For release 16.5 and prior please see the previous section [Adding, editing, or removing merged content blocks after the 18th and before the 22nd](#adding-editing-or-removing-merged-content-blocks-after-the-18th-and-before-the-22nd).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Adding, editing, or removing merged content blocks after the 18th and before the 22nd](#adding-editing-or-removing-merged-content-blocks-after-the-18th-and-before-the-22nd).
 {: .alert .alert-gitlab-orange}

 After the content assembly starts on the Monday of release week and before the end of Tuesday of release week, adding any new or removing any merged release post items **must be coordinated with the Release Post Manager**.